juliacodez/vonage-campus-voice-workshop/static/slides/intro-to-voice.rst

   [
     {
       "action": "talk",
-      "text": "You are listening to a Call made with Voice API" }
+      "text": "You are listening to a call made with Nexmo Voice API" }
   ]

+|

 |